seanmorris/libtuple/README.md

 ## Testing

-Run `npm run test` or `node --test test.mjs` in the terminal.
+Run `npm run test` or `node --test --expose-gc test/test.mjs` in the terminal.

-# 🍻 Licensed under the Apache License, Version 2.0
+## 🍻 Licensed under the Apache License, Version 2.0

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at